HenrikeW/memory/README.md

 ## Memory Game

 The classical game "memory" in an online one-player version.
-There'S a plant theme behind the images.
+There's a plant theme behind the images.
 Be proud if you can identify all the species! 🌿

 # What it does